klevu/jsv2-early-adopters/getting-started/5-your-api-key/shopify/README.md

 [Shopify Hello World](/getting-started/1-hello-world/shopify)
 tutorial, which included installing the Shopify Klevu App on your store._

-## Add some dummy Products

-In order that you can get started as soon as we activate your API Key, begin populating your Shopify store with some sample Products, Categories and CMS Pages.
-This way we can synchronise your data so it is ready to go as soon as we enable your API Key.

-All you need to do is create the Products and publish them, the Klevu App will do the rest.

 ## File modification

 - Navigate to Online Store > Themes.